robotpy/robotpy-cscore/docs/objects.rst

       Signal sinks that an error has occurred.
 This should be called instead of :meth:`putFrame` when an error occurs.

-   .. py:method:: CvSource.putFrame(arg0: numpy.ndarray) -> None
+   .. py:method:: CvSource.putFrame(image: numpy.ndarray) -> None
       :module: cscore

       Put an OpenCV image and notify sinks.